Customer examining a bottle of red wine with guidance from a wine shop salesperson.

 State Your Budget Clearly

-Your salesperson is not trying to upsell you.
-They simply need a price range so they can recommend the best possible bottle within your comfort zone.
+Your wine expert is not trying to upsell you.
+They simply need a price range to recommend the best bottle within your comfort zone.
 Whether you want a great twenty-dollar wine for a weekday meal or an elegant two-hundred-dollar gift, sharing your budget keeps the suggestions relevant.

-Wine experts love recommending their favorites at every price point.
+Wine professionals enjoy recommending great bottles at every price point.
 Transparency helps them do that well.

 Your Final Checklist Before Buying